nobodywasishere/VHDLproc/README.md

 # VHDLproc

-VHDLproc is a simple command line VHDL preprocessor written in Python following the conditional compilation directives outlined in VHDL-2019, with a few addons
+VHDLproc is a simple command line VHDL preprocessor written in Python following the conditional compilation directives outlined in VHDL-2019, with a few extensions.

 ## Installation